keithguerin/GenUI/README.md

 # Gen UI

-This notebook provides a collaborative cloud app dev sandbox with GPT AI assistance.
+This notebook provides a collaborative cloud app dev sandbox with AI assistance.

 ## How it works